Robert-96/profile-readme/README.md

 A CLI tool for generating a GitHub profile README.

-It uses [Jinja2](https://jinja.palletsprojects.com/) as a template engine and it provides data from the GitHub API to the template.
+It uses [Jinja2](https://jinja.palletsprojects.com/) as a template engine and it provides data from the GitHub API to your template.

 ## Installation